A Machine Learning Tool to Analyse Spectroscopic Changes in High-Dimensional Data: Results

-These trends can be emphasized by selecting the signals at a specific wavelength and analyzing them as a function of temperature.
-For UV absorption, we select the signal at 225 nm (Fig. \ref{fgr:cduv} g), while for CD, we choose the ellipticity $\mathrm{\theta\lambda}$ at 222 nm (Fig. \ref{fgr:cduv} h).
-For both quantities, we observe some similarities between Fib in PBS and Fib with SiO$\mathrm{_2}$NPs, while no or weak $T$-dependence for Fib with CNPs.
+These trends can be highlighted by selecting signals at a specific wavelength and analyzing them as a function of temperature.
+For UV absorption, we choose the signal at 225 nm (Fig. \ref{fgr:cduv} g), while for CD, we select the ellipticity $\mathrm{\theta\lambda}$ at 222 nm (Fig. \ref{fgr:cduv} h).
+For both measurements, we notice some similarities between Fib in PBS and Fib with SiO$_2$NPs, while showing little or no $T$-dependence for Fib with CNPs.

-Therefore, as with the UVRR spectra, while we observe differences and similarities among the three cases, no quantitative results can be systematically extracted from these data, as further discussed in Section 3 (Fig. S3) of the ESI.
-To achieve an analysis of the spectroscopic data that quantitatively evaluates how far the NP-adsorbed proteins are from their native state, we have developed a method based on an ML approach for the combined spectra.
+Therefore, similar to the UVRR spectra, although we observe differences and similarities among the three cases, no quantitative results can be systematically extracted from these data, as further discussed in Section 3 (Fig. S3) of the ESI.
+To analyze the spectroscopic data quantitatively and assess how far the NP-adsorbed proteins deviate from their native state, we apply the ML method that we have developed to the combined spectra.